Post-election Wall Street surge leads Asia higher, dollar off lows

 “Steady U.S. fundamentals will support this trend of equities and yields rising in tandem, which should also prop up the dollar in the longer term.”

-The 10-year Treasury note yield rose to 3.25 percent on Wednesday, its highest since Oct.
+The 10-year Treasury note yield US10YT=RR rose to 3.25 percent on Wednesday, its highest since Oct.
 9, with Wall Street’s rally reducing demand for safe-haven debt.

-The dollar index against a basket of six major currencies was at 96.18, after pulling back from a 2-1/2-week low of 95.678 plumbed on Wednesday.
+The dollar index against a basket of six major currencies was at 96.18 .DXY, after pulling back from a 2-1/2-week low of 95.678 plumbed on Wednesday.

 The greenback had fallen to the low on Wednesday in a knee-jerk reaction to the U.S. midterm election results, with a divided Congress seen dulling President Trump’s fiscal stimulus drive.